ngelman1/Jenkins2Tekton_converter/README.md

 - **Document Ingestion**: Automatically processes and indexes Tekton documentation for contextual understanding
 - **PipelineRun Generation**: Creates Tekton PipelineRuns based on natural language requirements
-- **Dual Backend**: Supports both local file system (FAISS) and external server (PostgreSQL) storage.
+- **ChromaDB Backend**: Uses ChromaDB vector database for efficient semantic search and retrieval

 ## How It Works

 The project uses **Retrieval-Augmented Generation (RAG)** to create robust Tekton YAMLs.
 When you run the generation script, the process follows these three steps:

-* **Query RAG**: Dynamically Loads Index from the chosen backend (Postgres or Local Disk) and queries it.
+* **Query RAG**: Loads the vector index from ChromaDB and queries it with your Jenkinsfile context.
-* **Retrieve Context**: The system retrieves relevant code snippets and documentation chunks (based on similarity scores) directly from your local disk storage.
+* **Retrieve Context**: The system retrieves relevant code snippets and documentation chunks (based on similarity scores) from the ChromaDB vector database.
 * **Final Conversion**: This retrieved context is sent to the Large Language Model (LLM) (Gemini) along with your conversion prompt, allowing the LLM to generate an accurate, context-aware Tekton PipelineRun YAML.

 ---